Documentation Index

 - The share ID exists but the token is wrong

-- No
+- No token was provided

-- Share tokens concept — Why tokens are safe in URLs.
+- Share tokens concept — why tokens are safe in URLs.